Whitey Bulger: Consolidating power

-The state police resumed surveillance on Bulger and Flemmi in September 1980, frequently following the pair to a bank of payphones outside a Howard Johnson's restaurant in Dorchester.
-In the autumn of 1980, the police were again granted a warrant to bug the payphones.
-Immediately after the bug was planted, the gangsters stopped using the telephone.
-The police became suspicious that Bulger had been tipped off about their investigation, but were unsure of how or by whom.
-Then, in November 1980, the state troopers learned that Morris had errantly told a Boston police detective at a bachelor party that he was aware of the state police investigation, and that Bulger and his gang knew that the Lancaster Street Garage was bugged, effectively exposing the FBI as the source of the leak.
-The police investigation ended unsuccessfully in 1981.
+The MSP resumed surveillance on Bulger and Flemmi in September 1980, frequently following the pair to a bank of payphones outside a Howard Johnson's restaurant in Dorchester.
+Troopers were again granted a warrant to bug the payphones.
+Immediately after the bug was planted, the gangsters abruptly stopped using the payphones.
+The MSP became suspicious that Bulger had been tipped off about their investigation but were unsure of how or by whom.
+In November 1980, troopers learned that Morris had errantly told a BPD detective at a bachelor party that he was aware of the MSP investigation, and that Bulger and his gang knew that the garage was bugged, effectively exposing the FBI as the source of the leak.
+The MSP investigation ended unsuccessfully in March 1981.

 After Bulger and Flemmi took over the remnants of the Winter Hill Gang, they used their status as informants to eliminate competition.
-The information they supplied to the FBI in subsequent years was responsible for the imprisonment of several of Bulger's associates whom Bulger viewed as threats; however, the main victim of their relationship with the federal government was the Patriarca family, which was based in Boston's North End and the Federal Hill neighborhood of Providence, Rhode Island.
-In November 1980, Bulger and Flemmi helped the FBI plant a microphone in the headquarters of Jerry Angiulo on Prince Street in the North End.
+The information they supplied to the FBI in subsequent years was responsible for the imprisonment of several of Bulger's associates whom he viewed as threats.
+No criminal organization suffered worse than the Patriarca family, which was based in Boston's North End and in the Federal Hill neighborhood of Providence, Rhode Island.

+In November 1980, Bulger and Flemmi helped the FBI plant a microphone in the headquarters of Jerry Angiulo on Prince Street in the North End as part of a RICO case being assembled against the Patriarca family.
+Although Bulger and Flemmi were just two of nine informants used by the FBI to obtain court approval to plant the device, Connolly and Morris exaggerated their role in the investigation in reports to their superiors in order to insulate themselves from complaints by senior officials in the MSP accusing the FBI of corruption in its handling of the duo.

 The bug gathered enough evidence to bring down the leadership of the Mafia in Boston.
-After the 1983 RICO indictments of Angiulo and his associates, the Patriarca family's Boston operations were in shambles.
+After the 1983 federal racketeering indictments of Angiulo and his associates, the Patriarca family's Boston operations were in shambles.
 Bulger and Flemmi stepped into the ensuing vacuum to take control of organized crime in the Boston area.